Continue with Facebook

 Cholesterol is a fat (lipid) carried through your blood via proteins.
 Together, cholesterol and its proteins are called lipoproteins.
 You need small amounts of cholesterol to help build cells and make hormones and vitamin D.

-You may have heard of good cholesterol and bad cholesterol.
-Low-density lipoprotein (LDL) is the bad cholesterol because it can build up in your blood vessels.
-High-density lipoprotein (HDL) is the good cholesterol because it brings extra cholesterol to the liver to remove it from your body.
-People with PBC also have an abnormal type of cholesterol called lipoprotein X.
+You may have heard of “good” and “bad” cholesterol.
+Low-density lipoprotein (LDL) is often called “bad” cholesterol because it can stick to the artery walls and form plaques.
+High-density lipoprotein (HDL) is considered “good” because it carries extra cholesterol to the liver, where it can be removed from the body.

-People with PBC are at an increased risk of having too much cholesterol.
-High cholesterol — also called hypercholesterolemia or hyperlipidemia — affects 75 percent to 95 percent of people with PBC.
-In comparison, only about 10 percent of adults in the U.S. have high cholesterol.
+People with PBC are more likely to have high cholesterol.
+This condition — known as hypercholesterolemia or hyperlipidemia — affects 75 percent to 95 percent of people with PBC.
+In comparison, only about 10 percent of U.S. adults have high cholesterol.

 You might be wondering if you can tell whether you have high cholesterol based on how you feel.
 However, there are no symptoms of high cholesterol.
 You’ll most likely find out you have high cholesterol through a standard blood test.
 Most people are screened for cholesterol every few years, regardless of whether they have PBC.

 If you have PBC, your doctor will want to do a special type of cholesterol blood test called ApoB-100.
-This test is more specific for people with PBC than the standard cholesterol tests because it accounts for lipoprotein X. If your ApoB-100 concentrations are low and you have no cardiovascular risk factors, like diabetes, high blood pressure (hypertension), or tobacco use, the doctor will follow up every five years or so.
+This test is more specific for people with PBC than the standard cholesterol tests because it accounts for lipoprotein X. If your ApoB-100 concentrations are low and you have no cardiovascular risk factors — like diabetes, high blood pressure (hypertension), or tobacco use — the doctor will likely follow up every five years or so.

 Your doctors will be more careful if you have other risk factors for cardiovascular disease.
 Lower ApoB-100 numbers will worry them.
 If you have good cholesterol levels but risk factors, they’ll want to recheck you every year.
 If your doctors find your cholesterol is high, they’ll probably want to start treatment to lower those levels right away.